abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_implementation.rst

 Last but not least, we will see our first real example of combining two ``DecisionBuilder``\s in a top-down fashion.

-You can find the code in the file :file:`jobshop.cc`.

 The ``IntervalVar`` variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^